cwseitz/UNET/README.md

 # UNET

 The library implements the UNET architecture in PyTorch for semantic segmentation of microscopy images.
 Like most PyTorch projects, it is implemented as a object-oriented framework.
 As such, you will need to write new objects to tailor it to your specific needs.
-In PyTorch data is a ```Dataset``` object, the object that loads the data is a ```DataLoader```, the model itself (UNET) is a ```Model```, the trainer the trains the model is a ```Trainer```, etc.
+In PyTorch data is a ```Dataset``` object, the object that loads the data is a ```DataLoader```, the model itself (UNET) is a ```Model```, the trainer the trains the model X is a ```XTrainer```, etc.

 ## Basic installation